Hindolch/Hindolch/README.md

-Building backend systems and machine learning infrastructure from gradients to production.
+Theory and code merging together to come to life